open-edge-insights/eii-azure-bridge/README.md

 To use and develop with the EIS Azure Bridge there are a few steps which must be taken to configure your environment.
-Primarily, you need to configure your Azure cloud account to have the proper instansiated services and you need to setup your development system.
+Primarily, you need to configure your Azure Cloud account to have the proper instansiated services and you need to setup your development system.

 > **NOTE:** When you deploy with Azure IoT Hub you will also need to configure